A4E welcomes the “Joint European Roadmap towards lifting COVID-19 containment measures”, adopted on 15 April by the European Commission and Council.

 Learning from the actions taken at the start of the COVID-19 crisis, we must avoid any repetition of the uncoordinated and conflicting national and EU agency-driven measures.

 Exiting the COVID-19 pandemic requires a common global response following international standards defined by credible sources, e.g. the World Health Organisation (WHO) or the European Centre for Disease Prevention and Control (ECDC).
 These standards need to be adapted and put into place quickly to enable aviation’s gradual return to normal operations and to avoid any national divergences.
-The resulting risk-based, proportionate and effective measures should be agreed at an EU level.
+The resulting risk-based, proportionate and effective measures should be agreed upon at an EU level.
 The European Commission must play a central role in this process.

 3. Measures must be proportionate and effective.